Undergraduate Course Catalog 2015-2016

-Requirements of the religious studies minor include the basic two-semester sequence, History of World Religions (RS/HIST 483) and Patterns in World Religions (RS/HIST 484); the advanced Minors’ Seminar in Religious Studies to be taken students’ senior year (RS 699); and at least two other courses either cross-listed in religious studies, announced in the Religious Studies Bulletin, or otherwise relevant to the study of religion (by student’s petition to the program director).
+Requirements of the religious studies minor include the basic two-semester sequence, History of World Religions (RS/HIST 483) and Patterns in World Religions (RS/HIST 484); the advanced Minors’ Seminar in Religious Studies to be taken in the student's senior year (RS 699); and at least two other courses either cross-listed in religious studies or otherwise relevant to the study of religion (by student’s petition to the program director).
 Students especially interested in religious studies are encouraged to combine the minor with further pertinent coursework in one of the established departments contributing to the program: history, philosophy, anthropology, and English.
 The religious studies self-designed major involves seven courses beyond the minor requirements, at least five of which are 600 level or higher.
 The program director can aid in advising such a major program.

-Courses included in the biannual Religious Studies Bulletin ordinarily have some degree of focus on issues related to the academic study of religion, conceptualizing religion, or religious influences as a principal problem, asking comparative questions, and/or developing models of cross-cultural usefulness.
+Courses ordinarily have some degree of focus on issues related to the academic study of religion, conceptualizing religion, or religious influences as a principal problem, asking comparative questions, and/or developing models of cross-cultural usefulness.
 Courses listed here generally are offered at least once every two years:

 RS/HIST 483, History of World Religions

 HIST 585, Middle East History to the Medieval Islamic Era

 HIST 587, Africa South of the Sahara

 HIST 642, Religious Conflict in Early Modern Europe